18 April 2019: This post has been updated to include summaries of Avengers: Infinity War, Ant-Man & The Wasp, and Captain Marvel.

 - May Parker discovers that Peter is Spider-Man.

-Thor learns that fire giant Surtur is a major force in the prophecy of Ragnarok, foretelling the destruction of Asgard.
-After he defeats Surtur, Thor returns to Asgard and exposes Loki’s charade of living as Odin.
+Thor learns that fire giant Surtur is a major player in Ragnarok, the prophesied destruction of Asgard.
+Thor confronts and defeats Surtur, claiming the giant’s crown for Odin’s trophy room.
+Thor returns to Asgard and exposes Loki’s charade of living as Odin.
 The brothers go to Earth and find Odin in his final moments.
 He warns his sons that the arrival of their sister Hela, goddess of death, starts the Ragnarok prophecy.
 Hela returns to Asgard where she seizes the throne, and banishes Thor to distant planet Sakaar.
 Thor competes in a gladiator arena to win his freedom.
 He finds allies in fellow gladiator Hulk and ex-Valkyrie Brunhilde, and they all escape Sakaar for Asgard.
 Thor and Loki revive Surtur to kill Hela, but the demon destroys Asgard as well.
 The surviving Asgardians pile onto a spaceship to seek refuge on Earth, but Thanos intercepts the vessel.

 Major plot points